nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 How does this work?
 Here's an example: when you `GET` `/todos` in your browser, Express will execute the middleware above (logging, body parsing, method overriding) and then call the `mainController.getAllTodos` function with `(req, res)` as arguments.
 The `getAllTodos` function will query the database for all the todos and send them to the client in JSON format.

-If you run `node app` and visit http://localhost:3000/todos, you should see an empty array (since we have no Todos).
+Compiling the code again (`npm run babel`) and running `node lib/app` will start up our server again, however this time you can visit http://localhost:3000/todos and see our list of todos (currently empty).

 ## Frontend
 Our API has been built.
 Now, we need a way to interact with it on the frontend.
 To do so, we can use Angular!

-### Angular Setup
+### Creating an Angular 2 Service
 Let's begin by creating a service to interact with our API.
 Create a file in `/webpack/js` called `TodoService.js`.
 This will servee as a wrapper for the Angular 2's HTTP function.
 Put the following code inside:

 ```js